Petz: Dogz 2 and Catz 2 (adventure games): Plot

 The player is a dog or cat living in South Pawville, a town located on a large island.
 The player's father, Arvin, owns the Magic Hat, a family inheritance that contains a powerful magic, which can be used for good or evil.
 When the player's best friend Victor talks about an evil wolf named Ivlet jailed at North Pawville's police station, he invites the player to investigate.
 Sheriff Ada warns them against nearing Ivlet, who usually sleeps during the day.
 This gives Victor idea of visiting him at night.

 When the two visit Ivlet that night, he tricks the player into giving him the Magic Hat.
 This empowers him with magic, which he uses to destroy both Pawvilles and make wild animals hostile.
 Ada jails the player, but is freed by Augusta, who says that the player should take responsibility by helping the townsfolk, while Victor decides to take the player's place as a compromise.
 Outside the police station, the player meets with Beat, the personification of the Magic Hat's good side, who asks for the player's help in retrieving back the hat.

 After the player helps out all of the Pawvilles' townsfolk, they are instructed by Arvin to meet with and assist Theophilus, a wizard living in Sky Heights, in combating Ivlet.
 Theophilus says that the Magic Hat, normally colored blue, grows darker if always used for evil, and if it turns black, it will corrupt its user into a monster.
 Suppressing the hat's power requires the Magic Shield, made from three crystals: the Water, Earth, and Ice Crystals.
-Once the player collects them, Theophilus sends the player to rendezvous with his brother, Bartholomew, who travelled to Gongoro Peak but didn't return.
+Once the player collects them, Theophilus sends the player to rendezvous with his brother, Bartholomew, who travelled to Gongoro Peak but did not return.
 The two wizards proceed to Sky Heights and plan the attack on Ivlet, who lives in an astral dimension, and invite the player to assist them.
 The three manage to defeat Ivlet and the dragon he summons.

 Retrieving back the Magic Hat, Beat says that since his task is done, he will have to part ways with the player, before entering the Magic Hat and returning it back to its normal color.
 The player returns home and is welcomed by their parents, with Arvin deciding to pass the Magic Hat to the player.

-PC version

-In this version, the player cares for a cat or dog, similar to the rest of the Petz series.